OpenSpec Lifecycle

 2. Spec — write Given/When/Then scenarios defining acceptance criteria

-3. Fast-Forward — generate design.md (architecture) and tasks.md (work items) from specs
+3. Plan — write design.md (architecture) and tasks.md (scenario-owned work items)

 Runtime Surface